circleci/circleci-docs/jekyll/_cci2/aws.md

 - Whitelist all traffic from/to builder boxes and service box
 - Whitelist ports 22, 80, 443, 64535-65535 for users.
 The high ports are used for the SSH feature, so that users can `ssh` into the build containers.

-7. To start the installation, use the following Terraform script: <https://github.com/circleci/enterprise-setup/blob/ccie2/nomad-cluster.tf>.
+7. To start the installation, use the following [Terraform script](https://github.com/circleci/enterprise-setup/blob/ccie2/nomad-cluster.tf).
 It should take 5-15 minutes for the machine to be fully ready to take builds.

 ## Upgrading MongoDB

-CircleCI Enterprise 2.0 runs MongoDB 3.2.11 which uses WiredTiger as the storage engine.
+CircleCI 2.0 runs MongoDB 3.2.11 which uses WiredTiger as the storage engine.
 If you are upgrading an existing database from your existing 1.0 installation or any Preview version from `Preview3` or older, you must use the following steps to upgrade your Mongo database:

 1. Stop CircleCI from the Replicated console.
 2. SSH into the Services instance.